seppzer0/atternio/README.md

-# Introduction
+# Atternio — attack patterns in software

+## Description

 Atternio is a simple tool for CWE prioritization according to MITRE CAPEC dictionary.

 The tool utilises open source CAPEC data provided in the form of JSON (STIX 2.x) files.

 ## Algorithm

 The prioritization process is done according to the following algorithm:

 1) The tool receives a SAST report as an input, from which all CWE numbers are extracted;